 And if you are interested in learning about a pen testing career at Bishop Fox, our recruiters will be active on Discord throughout CactusCon.
 Drop into our dedicated Discord channel to ask questions or possibly score some Bishop Fox swag.

 We hope you’ll consider spending the first weekend of February streaming CactusCon 9.
-For a complete breakdown of other talks and workshops, check out the list at their site.

 Be first to learn about latest tools, advisories, and findings.